VivekReddy98/TensorFlow-Examples/docs/TFRecords.md

 ## What are TFRecords

+Pre-Req's: This Tutorial requires basic understanding of Tensorflow (Not Keras) (Eg: Session, Tensor, Placeholder, Variable, Operation)

 TF Records are Tensorflow's recommended and own binary storage format.
-When the training datasets are large, using TF Records would lead to a much better performance in feeding data to the model and thus leading to shorter training times.
+When the training datasets are large, using TF Records would lead to a much better performance as it optimizes the usual bottleneck in the Training Phase i.e. feeding data to the model and thus leading to shorter training times.

 More about this on [Tensorflow.org](https://www.tensorflow.org/tutorials/load_data/tfrecord)

 References to Well-written articles on TFRecords:
 1. http://warmspringwinds.github.io/tensorflow/tf-slim/2016/12/21/tfrecords-guide/